The System Design Courses

 Functional Requirements

-1. Single User Editing: Single-user CRUD Operations in the Browser: Users can create, read, update, and delete documents directly in their web browser.
+1. Users can create, open, update, and delete their own documents in the browser.

 Scale Requirements